 - ½ cup cold butter

 - 2-3 tablespoon ice water

 - 5 thin slices prosciutto

 - 1 tablespoon melted butter

 - Prepare galette dough.
 In a food processor, combine flour, sugar, salt, and butter.
 Pulse until butter is in small pieces.
 Slowly add the water and continue to pulse until a dough forms.
 Add additional water if needed, 1 tablespoon at a time.
 Remove dough from food processor and form into a ball.
 Cover with plastic wrap and chill for 30 minutes.

 - Preheat oven to 400 degrees F.

 - Assemble the galette.
-Remove chilled, rolled out dough from the refrigerator.
+Remove chilled dough from the refrigerator.
+Dust clean work counter with flour.
+Roll doll out into an 11-inch circle.
+Transfer to a baking sheet.
 Lay sliced pear in a concentric circle, leaving a 2-inch border.
 Top with prosciutto and crumbled blue cheese.